jonasschneider/momentum/README.md

 ### Momentum::Adapters::Defer
-`Defer` will use the EventMachine thread pool to run your application code.
-No subprocesses have to be spawned.
-Its architecture is very simple, as it does not require any form of inter-process communication.
+`Defer` will use the EventMachine thread pool (configured with a size of 100) to run your application code.
-This reduces overhead in comparison to the `Accelerate` adapter, but also requires your code to be threadsafe.
+This requires your code to be threadsafe.
+This adapter is used when running the `momentum` command.

-As it provides the best performance, this adapter is the currently recommended one, and is used by default when running `momentum`.
+Server Push (see below) is possible with this adapter.

 Backwards compatibility is important!
 HTTP clients should be handled by a slave HTTP server that forwards requests to the master SPDY server.
 HTTP support for the SPDY server is a work in progress.